gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 ## Particles

 Functions which allow to send particles of various forms to the player.
-These allow to highlight zones for all players, including those with vanilla clients (unlike with `draw_shape` function which only works for players with carpet clients)
+These allow to highlight zones for all or specific players.

 ### `particle()`, `particle(name, pos, count?. spread?, speed?, player?)`